xcjantv/AutoTyper/README.md

 ## Usage/Examples

 To use AutoTyper, first copy the text you want to insert to your clipboard.
-Then press the F9 key, and the text will be automatically typed into your active application.
+Then press the F9 key (if not configuered otherwise in system tray menu), and the text will be automatically typed into your active application.
 The program can be exited by right-clicking the tray icon and selecting the "Quit" option from the menu.

 ## Note